When turning a website into an application, you should be aware of Google and Apple’s guidelines,

 Your app provides a limited user experience as it is not sufficiently different from a mobile browsing experience.
 As such, the experience it provides is similar to the general experience of using Safari.
 Including iOS features such as push notifications, Core Location, and sharing do not provide a robust enough experience to be appropriate for the App Store.

-To resolve this issue, please revise your app to provide more robust user experience by including additional native iOS functionality.
+To resolve this issue, please revise your app to provide a more robust user experience by including additional native iOS functionality.

 If you cannot – or choose not to – revise your app to be in compliance with the App Store Review Guidelines, you may wish to build an HTML web app instead.
 You can distribute web apps directly on your web site; the App Store does not accept or distribute web apps.